Maryland Traffic Lawyer

-Lawyer Seth Okin can provide you with a strong defense against such charges – contact him today.
+Seth Okin Attorney at Law can provide you with a strong defense against such charges – contact him today.

 In Maryland, the circumstances of a DUI/DWI charge can instantly affect the status of your driver’s license.
 When you were being arrested, if you refused or failed a breathalyzer test, the result is an automatic suspension of your driver’s license on the 46th day after you were pulled over.
 The police will confiscate your license and issue a temporary one that is good for 45 days.